babeheim/rake/README.md

 rake architecture for simple reproducible research in R
 ============

-`rake` is a simple, lightweight pipeline for developing reproducible research in R.
+`rake` is a simple, lightweight pipeline for organizing reproducible research in R.

 The key features:

 - each analysis is broken down into discrete chapters which execute in sequence
-- each chapter has a defined `input`, which it cannot modify, and produces `output`. this means chapters can repeatedly, or run out of order, so long as their input is correct
+- each chapter has a defined `input`, which it cannot modify, and produces `output`.
 - a single overview R script, akin to a GNU Makefile, which takes the `output` from one chapter and passes it to the next, as appropriate, then runs that chapter's scripts
 - all project dependencies and global variables are stored in a `project_support.r` file which is loaded first, to indicate immediately if problems arise